 In addition, Ohio has now passed a law that requires every judge to look at a defendant veteran’s military background to consider whether it may be a mitigating factor in sentencing.
 Although the judge already had the discretion to take military background into account before this law was passed, the new statute helps to raise the court’s awareness that military background can be considered.

 Q: Do veterans’ treatment courts work?

 A: A recent study indicates that they work effectively: recidivism rates are far below the national average of more than 50 percent.
-In a Cincinnati study, only 10 percent of those referred to veterans' courts were rearrested, 21 percent gained full-time employment, 31 percent moved to stable housing, and 16 percent enrolled in school or training programs.
+In a Cincinnati study, only 10 percent of those referred to veterans’ courts were rearrested; 21 percent gained full-time employment, 31 percent moved to stable housing, and 16 percent enrolled in school or training programs.
 Youngstown reported 0 percent recidivism, and in Stark County only 5 percent were re-arrested on felony charges.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
 It was prepared by Evelyn Lundberg Stratton, who retired from the Supreme Court of Ohio after 16 years to spend more time on criminal justice reforms, especially veterans' issues.